An email address will be required in the background study application entered in NETStudy 2.0.

 If a study subject does not have an email address, they will need to obtain one.
 We strongly encourage providers to assist those individuals in setting up an email account utilizing one of the many free email services.

 It is important to note that IDEMIA's pre-enrollment process replaces the Fingerprint Authorization Form.
-IDEMEA’s pre-enrollment process is an online system used by study subjects to:
+IDEMIA’s pre-enrollment process is an online system used by study subjects to:

 If the study subject’s name or date of birth does not match their identity document, they will be turned away at the fingerprint and photo service location.